pip-services/pip-services-docs/content/en/python/commons/errors/application_exception.md

 - Most languages have own definition of base exception (error) types.
 However, this class is implemented symmetrically in all languages supported by the PipServices toolkit and  allows to create portable implementations and support proper error propagation in microservices calls.
 - Error propagation means that when a microservice implemented in one language calls a microservice(s) implemented in a different language(s), errors are returned throught the entire call chain and restored in their original (or close) type.
 - Since the number of potential exception types is endless, the PipServices toolkit supports only 12 standard categories of exceptions, which are defined in [ErrorCategory](../error_category).
 The [ApplicationException]() class acts as a basis for these 12 standard exception types.
 - Most exceptions use a free-form message that describes occured error.
 However, this may not be sufficient to create meaninful error descriptions.
-Therefoe, the [ApplicationException]() class proposes an extended error definition that has more standard fields:
+Therefore, the [ApplicationException]() class proposes an extended error definition that has more standard fields:
     - message: a human-readable error description
     - category: one of the 12 standard error categories
     - status: numeric HTTP status code for REST invocations